guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/docker_testing.rst

 https://github.com/guilhemmarchand/kafka-docker-splunk

-**Using the docker templates allow you top create a full ready to be used Kafka environment with docker, just in 30 seconds.**
+**Using the docker templates allows you to create a full pre-configured Kafka environment with docker, just in 30 seconds.**

 *Example:*